awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 | 2048 \(2 vCPU\) | Between 4 GB and 16 GB in 1\-GB increments |
 | 4096 \(4 vCPU\) | Between 8 GB and 30 GB in 1\-GB increments |

-### Task Resource Limits (`ulimits`)
+### Task Resource Limits<a name="fargate-resource-limits"></a>

-By default Fargate configures some restrictions on the number of open files that a container can utilize.
-This is protect users from tasks opening up too many files and making the task unresponsive.
-These limits are set using the `nofile` resource limit and there is by default a soft limit of 1024 and a hard limit of 4096.
+Amazon ECS task definitions for Fargate support the `ulimits` parameter to define the resource limits to set for a container\.

-If you tasks needs to handle a large amount of files in Fargate it is recommend you adjust these limits in your task definition.
-The following shows a snippet of a task definition where the `nofile` limits have been doubled from the default:
+Fargate tasks use the default resource limit values with the exception of the `nofile` resource limit parameter, which Fargate overrides\.
+The `nofile` resource limit sets a restriction on the number of open files that a container can use\.
+The default `nofile` soft limit is `1024` and hard limit is `4096` for Fargate tasks\.
+These limits can be adjusted in a task definition if your tasks needs to handle a larger number of files\.
+The following shows a snippet of a task definition where the `nofile` limit has been doubled:

 ```
 "ulimits": [
     {
        "name": "nofile",
        "softLimit": 2048,
        "hardLimit": 8192
     }
 ]
 ```

+For more information on the other resource limits that can be adjusted, see [Resource Limits](task_definition_parameters.md#container_definition_limits)\.

 ### Logging<a name="fargate-tasks-logging"></a>

-Fargate task definitions support the `awslogs`, `splunk`, `firelens`, and `fluentd` log drivers for the log configuration\.
+Amazon ECS task definitions for Fargate support the `awslogs`, `splunk`, `firelens`, and `fluentd` log drivers for the log configuration\.

 The `awslogs` log driver configures your Fargate tasks to send log information to Amazon CloudWatch Logs\.
 The following shows a snippet of a task definition where the awslogs log driver is configured: